Skip to content

 Real User Monitoring (RUM) is a performance monitoring approach that captures and analyzes every transaction made by real users on a website or application.
 Unlike synthetic monitoring, which simulates user interactions from controlled environments, RUM collects data from actual browser sessions, providing authentic insight into user experience across diverse devices, networks, and geographies.

-RUM works by injecting a small JavaScript snippet into your pages.
+RUM works by injecting a small JavaScript SNI into your pages.
 This snippet records navigation timing, resource loading, JavaScript errors, and user interactions, then sends the data to a collection endpoint for aggregation and analysis.

 RUM vs Synthetic Monitoring